A. Thomas Bradbury: Early life

 Abraham Thomas Bradbury was born in Atlanta, Georgia, on April 4, 1902, to Abraham Bradbury, a contractor, and Hannah Marco.
 As a young adult, Bradbury studied architecture at the Georgia School of Technology (Georgia Tech).
 From 1921 to 1923, while still a student, he worked for the Atlanta-based architectural firm of Robert and Company.
 In 1923, he completed his education at the school and received a certificate.
 Following this, he moved to Florida, following fellow architect John Llewellyn Skinner, who had served as the head of architecture at the school from 1923 to 1925 before moving to Florida.
 While Bradbury had hoped to establish an architectural practice in Miami, a hurricane in 1926 prevented him from doing so.

-In 1927, Bradbury found work with the firm of Warren, Knight, and Davis in Birmingham, Alabama.
+In 1927, Bradbury found work with the firm of Warren, Knight & Davis in Birmingham, Alabama.
 By 1930, Bradbury was living in Chattanooga, Tennessee, but he returned to Atlanta in the early 1930s to study law.
 In 1933, he was admitted to the Georgia Bar Association.
 In 1934, he returned to work for Robert and Company, and in 1935 he worked for a short time with the firm Hentz, Adler & Schutze.
 During the mid-1930s, he cofounded the firm of Constantine and Bradbury, though this firm was dissolved in 1939.
 During this time, Bradbury designed the State Office Building, a government building located near the Georgia State Capitol.
 Throughout his career, Bradbury would work extensively on commissions for government buildings in the city.
 Also around this time, in 1936, Bradbury married Janette Lane, who was the chair of the board of trustees for the Atlanta Civic Ballet.
 Additionally, Lane had both a bachelor's and a master's degree in law.
 The couple would have three children: Janette Lane, Lynda Lane, and Thomas Lane.
 Bradbury would later remarry.
 In 1939, he established his own firm as A. Thomas Bradbury, Architect.
 Following a brief period in 1942 when the firm became Bradbury and Stockman, by 1943 the firm had been renamed to A. Thomas Bradbury and Associates.